-On behalf of the Board of Directors, I would like to invite you to attend Khan's Annual and General Meeting of Shareholders to be held on February 16, 2011 at 10:00 a.m.
-(Eastern Standard Time) in the Ketchum/Osgoode Room at the Toronto Board of Trade, 1 First Canadian Place, Toronto, Ontario.
+On behalf of the Board of Directors, I would like to invite you to attend Khan's Annual and Special Meeting of Shareholders to be held on February 16, 2012 at 10:00 a.m.
+(Eastern Standard Time) at the Toronto Board of Trade, Ketchum/Osgoode Room, First Canadian Place, 77 Adelaide St. W., Toronto, Ontario.

-At the meeting, we will report to you on Khan's performance for fiscal 2010 and our plans for the future.
+At the meeting, we will report to you on Khan's performance for the financial year ended September 30, 2011 and our plans for the future.
 You will also be able to meet and ask questions of the Board of Directors and senior management.

-The enclosed Management Information Circular describes the business to be conducted at the meeting, including electing the directors of Khan for the ensuing year and appointing the auditors for the ensuing year and authorizing the directors to fix their remuneration.
+The enclosed Management Information Circular describes the business to be conducted at the meeting, including electing the directors of Khan for the ensuing year, appointing the auditors for the ensuing year and authorizing the directors to fix their remuneration, and re-approving the Corporation's stock option plan

-We hope that we will have the opportunity to welcome you to this year's Annual and General Meeting.
+We hope that we will have the opportunity to welcome you to this year's Annual and Special Meeting.